Wisconsin Lt. Gov. Mandela Barnes joins US Senate race

 Barnes also was outspoken following the Kenosha police shooting last summer of Jacob Blake, a Black man.
 Barnes criticized Trump for visiting the city amid protests after the shooting.
 And Barnes was critical of how police reacted to Kyle Rittenhouse, a white teenager who shot and killed two protesters during a violent night of protests.

-During his time as lieutenant governor, Barnes led the governor’s task force on climate change, releasing a report in December that included 55 policy recommendations.
+The job of lieutenant governor has few official duties.
+Evers tapped Barnes to lead the governor’s task force on climate change, releasing a report in December that included 55 policy recommendations.
 He has also advocated for tighter gun control laws and redistricting reform, issues that Evers has championed as governor.

 Barnes quietly received his college diploma from Alabama A&M University in May 2020, 12 years after he attended classes there and two years after he said he had a degree even though he had not yet fulfilled all the requirements to get one.

-Prior to being elected lieutenant governor, Barnes served four years in the state Assembly from 2013 to 2017.
+Prior to being elected lieutenant governor, Barnes served four years in the state Assembly from 2013 to 2017, first elected at age 25.
 Rather than seek a third term in 2016, he ran for the state Senate against Democratic incumbent Sen. Lena Taylor and lost in the primary.

 Barnes’ decision to join the Senate race opens the field for lieutenant governor.
 Evers does not get to choose a running mate.
 Instead, whoever wins the August 2022 primary will be his running mate.